/Skills Bootcamp in User Experience/User Interface Design (UI/UX) - December 2022

 Eligibility

-• Applicants should be available to attend the complete course, from 21st November to 30 January 2023
+• Applicants should be available to attend the complete course, from 19th June to 8th September 2023

 • Applicants will need to have regular access to a desktop or laptop computer with an internet connection.
 Key details: